Optimising legal management

 After six years at Barclays, Rob has decided to take a new direction for the next phase of his career, as a legal management consultant.

 ‘In my view, there has never been a more exciting time in the legal sector.
-Whether you are in private practice, in-house, or flying the disruption flag at an alternative legal services provider, the means of access to, and delivery of, legal services is diversifying; traditional service models are being cracked open by automation, innovation, data insights and the application of more sophisticated business disciplines to the segmentation and allocation of corporate legal work.
-I gained invaluable experience setting up alternative resourcing and procurement models and implementing legal technology at Barclays and I now want to help General Counsel and Managing Partners navigate the myriad opportunities to optimise their practises.
+Whether you are in private practice, in-house or flying the disruption flag at an alternative legal services provider, the means of access to, and delivery of, legal services is diversifying.
+Traditional service models are being cracked open by automation, innovation, data insights and the application of more sophisticated business disciplines to the segmentation and allocation of corporate legal work.
+I gained invaluable experience setting up alternative resourcing and procurement models and implementing legal technology at Barclays.
+I now want to help general counsel and managing partners navigate the myriad opportunities to optimise their practices.
 In doing so, I will be applying the standards of excellence and client care impressed upon me in my Freshfields training.’